"Me and me dad like watching them Keepers flattened."

--- a six year old Quidditch fan to the Daily Prophet in June 1884 (QA6)
+-- a young Quidditch fan to the Daily Prophet in June 1884 (QA6)

 It was outlawed and declared a foul in 1884, due to the number and severity of injuries to Keepers, and a penalty is now awarded to the opposing team.
 The Daily Prophet article published on 22 June 1884 “Our Chasers Aren’t Cheating” describes the uproar when this decision was announced (QA6).

-The word stooging (Engl) has been used to mean (1) drifting aimlessly and (2) performing the role of being the butt of a comedian's jokes (Oxford English Dictionary: stooge).
-The Quidditch term provides a new third meaning.
+The word stooging (Engl) has been used to mean (1) drifting aimlessly and (2) performing the role of being the butt of a comedian's jokes (Oxford English Dictionary).
+The Quidditch usage provides a new third meaning.

 From the Web